theProgrammerDavid/dicer/README.md

 - You need a `Master` server setup with at least `1` slave connected to it
 - The slaves need not be accessible publicly and can be behind a firewall or NAT
 - The master should be accessible by the client
-- Your parallelizable jobs must be defined in a class
+- Your jobs to distribute must be defined in a class

 ## Setup